How JATENZO avoids Liver

 CONTRAINDICATIONS

-JATENZO is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate, in women who are pregnant, in men with a known hypersensitivity to JATENZO or its ingredients, or in men with hypogonadal conditions that are not associated with structural or genetic etiologies.
+JATENZO is contraindicated in men with carcinoma of the breast or known or suspected carcinoma of the prostate, in women who are pregnant, or in men with a known hypersensitivity to JATENZO or its ingredients.

 WARNINGS AND PRECAUTIONS